43081j/eslint-plugin-lit/docs/rules/no-classfield-shadowing.md

 # Disallows class fields with same name as static properties

-Class fields set with same names as properties will not trigger updates as expected.
+Class fields set with same names as static properties will not trigger updates as expected.
 They will overwrite accessors used for detecting changes.
 See https://lit.dev/msg/class-field-shadowing for more information.

 ## Rule Details